guzmonne/cdk/docs/Cognito.md

 By default, Amazon Cognito comes configured to use an internal engine to send messages.
 This engine has a limit quota that is not set to handle production environments.
-For production, it is recommended to configure SES as the main way of sending emails to the users.
+For production, it is recommended to configure SES to send emails to the users.

 Unfortunately, the high level `UserPool` construct doesn't support configuring SES as the default email engine.
 A workaround is to configure the [underlying